Augusto Fernández: Celta

-On 8 August 2012, Fernández joined newly promoted La Liga club Celta de Vigo on a four-year deal.
-He made his debut in the category ten days later, starting in a 0–1 home loss against Málaga CF.
+On 8 August 2012, Fernández joined newly promoted La Liga club Celta on a four-year deal.
+He made his debut in the category ten days later, starting in a 0–1 home loss against Málaga.

-Fernández scored his first goal in the main category of Spanish football on 22 September 2012, netting the first in a 2–1 home success over Getafe CF. He finished the season as an ever-present figure for the Galicians, appearing in 36 matches and scoring six goals as his side narrowly avoided relegation.
+Fernández scored his first goal in the main category of Spanish football on 22 September 2012, netting the first in a 2–1 home win over Getafe.
+He finished the season as an ever-present figure for the Galicians, appearing in 36 matches and scoring six goals as his side narrowly avoided relegation.

 Fernández was still a first-choice in the following campaigns, with the side now finishing in mid-table positions.
 On 3 October 2014, he was appointed captain of the club, replacing Borja Oubiña.

 Atlético Madrid

 On 1 January 2016, Fernández joined Atlético Madrid on a three-year deal for an undisclosed fee, mainly as a cover to the injured Tiago.
-He made his debut 5 days later, playing 57 minutes of a Copa del Rey draw away to Rayo Vallecano before being replaced by Luciano Vietto; he made his first league appearance for the club on 11 January, against Celta, his former team.
+He made his debut five days later, playing 57 minutes of a Copa del Rey draw away to Rayo Vallecano before being replaced by Luciano Vietto; he made his first league appearance for the club on 11 January, against Celta, his former team.
 Later, he started in the 2016 Champions League final, although he was substituted off at half-time.
-He only made 8 appearances in the following seasons with the Rojiblancos.
+He only made eight appearances in the following seasons with the Rojiblancos.